TanayK-node/College_managment_system/README.md

----
+# College Management System

-#  Educational Management System
+An open-source, AI-powered educational management system for students, teachers, and administrators.
+This repository combines a **Flask-based backend** (for AI and timetable generation) with a **Node/React (Vite) frontend** for an integrated, desert-themed user interface.

-Welcome to the **college_management_system** repository, a meticulously crafted, open-source educational management system designed for students, teachers, and administrators.
-This project delivers a seamless, AI-powered experience with timetable generation and a stunning desert-themed user interface.
-Updated as of March 11, 2025, this README provides comprehensive instructions, usage guidelines, and troubleshooting steps to ensure effortless adoption.
-Our code is rigorously tested and optimized, though minor backend issues may occasionally arise due to device-specific or environmental factors—rest assured, we’ve included robust solutions to address these.
+> **Last Updated**: March 12, 2025

 ---

 ## Table of Contents
 - [Overview](#overview)